Mary62442/mary-markov/readme.md

 	let init = [0.4, 0.3, 0.3];

-The state sequence is an array of states which will be used to calculate sequence probability.
+To instantiate the Markov Chain we pass the states, and the initial probabilities as parameters of the MarkovChain function.

+	let markovChain = markov.MarkovChain(states, init);

+### Markov Chain sequence probability
+To then calculate the probability of a state sequence we call the sequenceProb() function on the object just instantiated, and we pass a state sequence array.

 	let stateSeq = ['sunny', 'rainy', 'sunny', 'sunny', 'cloudy'];

-To instantiate the Markov Chain we pass the states, the initial probabilities and the state sequence as parameters of the MarkovChain function.

-	let markovChain = markov.MarkovChain(states, init, stateSeq);

-### Markov Chain sequence probability
-To then calculate the sequence probability we call the sequenceProb() function on the object just instantiated.

-	let seqProbability = markovChain.sequenceProb(); //0.002560000000000001
+	let seqProbability = markovChain.sequenceProb(stateSeq); //0.002560000000000001

 ### Markov Chain properties
 |Property | Description|